vanniktech/gradle-maven-publish-plugin/docs/base.md

     ```groovy
     mavenPublishing {
-      // TODO describe parameters
+      // the first parameter represennts whether to publish a sources jar
+      // the second whether to publish a javadoc jar
       configure(new AndroidMultiVariantLibrary(true, true))
-      // or
+      // or to limit which build types to include
       configure(new AndroidMultiVariantLibrary(true, true, ["beta", "release"]))
-      // or
+      // or to limit which flavors to include, the map key is a flavor dimension, the set contains the flavors
       configure(new AndroidMultiVariantLibrary(true, true, ["beta", "release"], ["store": ["google", "samsung"]]))
     }
     ```